mveteanu/JSCourse/README.md

+# News

+For a much smoother introduction to coding (without setup and configuration hustles) I recommend [codeguppy.com](https://codeguppy.com)  The site contains also many of the examples from this course.

 # JSCourse
 Entire code base of the JavaScript course that I teach in 2017.
 When refering to these examples please remember: